Mothballing plant and equipment

 To maintain the integrity of the motor while in storage, it is recommended that the OEM instructions are followed.
 But as a minimum, plant operators should ensure that: proper storage be selected to maintain the OEM warranty; the equipment be kept in a clean and non-corrosive environment; the storage space ambient temperature remain above dew point to prevent condensation; the motor’s shaft be rotated at least every other month; the motor’s windings be checked periodically (megger tested); and regular visual inspections be performed for signs of corrosion or other damage or signs of vermin or other pests that may cause damage to the equipment.

 In this case, these practices were not fully implemented and after a two-year lay-up, the motor was finally installed and failed during testing and commissioning due to a short circuit.
 This was caused by insulation damage by rodents.
 The ensuing costs for the repair of the motor amounted to well over £157,000 in addition to the lost revenues over the 90-day time period required to repair the damaged motor.

 It can be costly when best practices in equipment lay-up or storage are ignored or circumvented.
 It takes thorough planning, vigilance and persistence to complete a successful extended plant lay-up.
 A conscientious inspection and maintenance schedule will help keep equipment in good condition during long-term storage and often can reveal potential problems before they become serious.

 HSB Machinery and Technology Insurance provides an equipment breakdown, deterioration of stock, and business interruption policy all in one.

-HSB Inspection Services helps customers to maintain workplace equipment safety, optimise the efficiency of plant and equipment, and comply with applicable health and safety legislation; covering fixed electrical wiring, boiler/pressure, lifting, electrical/mechanical, dust and fume extraction, and power press equipment.
+HSB Inspection Services helps customers to maintain workplace equipment safety, optimise the efficiency of plant and equipment, and comply with applicable health and safety legislation; covering boiler/pressure, lifting, electrical/mechanical, dust and fume extraction, power press equipment and fixed electrical wiring.